Acxiom's (ACXM) CEO Scott Howe on Q3 2017 Results - Earnings Call Transcript

 Thank you, Lauren.
 Good afternoon and thank you for joining us.
 Last quarter I talked about the operating rhythm our businesses have achieved, a situation where each of our divisions was progressing but each also had room to further improve.
 This is where we always want to be and I'm pleased to report that we had another solid quarter highlighted by three key themes.
 First, strong financial results driven by top line momentum and improving profitability across each of our segments.
 Second, continued product innovation complemented by the recent acquisitions of Arbor and Circulate.
 And finally, solid execution across all of our key growth initiatives.

-I will now review each of our businesses in more detail highlighting both the accomplishments and emerging challenges.
+I will now review each of our businesses in more detail highlighting both their accomplishments and emerging challenges.
 I'll start with Connectivity.
 Connectivity again had a great quarter and we continue to make good progress building out our network.
 Despite headwinds from the first party GMS transition, total revenue grew 36% and LiveRamp recorded another strong bookings quarter.

 If you turn to slide 3, I will update you on our key metrics for Q3.
 We signed dozens of Connectivity deals in the third quarter and added more than 50 new direct customers.
 In total our direct customer count grew to roughly 385.
-Segment revenue was approximately 39 million up 36% compared to the prior year and LiveRamp product revenue was up over 60% again this quarter.
+Segment revenue was approximately 39 million, up 36% compared to the prior year and LiveRamp product revenue was up over 60% again this quarter.

-We exited Q3 with a revenue run rate of approximately 160 million up from 135 million at the end of Q2 and up 60% year-over-year.
+We exited Q3 with a revenue run rate of approximately 160 million, up from 135 million at the end of Q2 and up 60% year-over-year.
 We continued to build out our partner ecosystem and added over 30 new integration partners in the third quarter.
 We're pleased to share that we were recently named a Snapchat partner.
-Through this partnership marketers can onboard customer segments via LiveRamp into Snapchat’s audience match tool for targeted ad delivery.
+Through this partnership, marketers can onboard customer segments via LiveRamp into Snapchat’s audience match tool for targeted ad delivery.

 We're also deepening some of our most important existing partnerships.
-For example during the recent holiday season we saw several clients optimize their campaign performance on Google using LiveRamp to activate their customer data for targeting through customer match.
+For example, during the recent holiday season, we saw several clients optimize their campaign performance on Google using LiveRamp to activate their customer data for targeting through customer match.
 This includes both Google's display ad properties and also importantly customized search.
 This is a game changer and the results have been pretty intriguing to date.

 An apparel client using Google customer match for shopping experienced a 90% lift in return on advertising spend for the segments on boarded via LiveRamp compared to the remainder of their account.
-A leading insurance agency saw a 7X increase in registrations for its travel product within four days of using LiveRamp compared to their prior 30 day campaign on Google.
-And a top consumer retailer more than doubled their reach on search when using our data pen service to send to targeted audiences on Google.
+A leading insurance agency saw a 7X increase in registrations for its travel product within four days of using LiveRamp compared to their prior 30-day campaign on Google.
+And a top consumer retailer more than doubled their reach on search when using our data append service to send to targeted audiences on Google.

-Ultimately the most important measure of our performance is the results our clients achieve, and this particular use case demonstrates the power of data activation within search.
-In addition we also continued to expand our used cases with strong partners that may not have as much name recognition.
-For example we partnered with CMO Labs, a company that uses advanced analytics to help clients optimize their media spend.
+Ultimately, the most important measure of our performance is the results our clients achieve, and this particular use case demonstrates the power of data activation within search.
+In addition, we also continued to expand our used cases with strong partners that may not have as much name recognition.
+For example, we partnered with CMO Labs, a company that uses advanced analytics to help clients optimize their media spend.
 We've also partnered with Vistar Media, an out of home advertising company that helps brands reach consumers based on their behavior in the physical world.

-Our goal is to empower any and every legitimate use case and in total marketers can now onboard and distribute their data to a growing network of more than 450 publishers and marketing technology providers.
-And finally we continue to experience good traction with the IdentityLink roll out.
-On our last call we discussed the launch of IdentityLink for brands and IdentityLink for marketing technology providers.
-In the coming weeks you will hear more about IdentityLink for data owners and the availability of the data store, two solutions that make it easier for data owners to monetize their assets across the marketing ecosystem.
+Our goal is to empower any and every legitimate use case, and in total marketers can now onboard and distribute their data to a growing network of more than 450 publishers and marketing technology providers.
+And finally, we continue to experience good traction with the IdentityLink roll out.
+On our last call, we discussed the launch of IdentityLink for brands and IdentityLink for marketing technology providers.
+In the coming weeks, you will hear more about IdentityLink for data owners and the availability of the data store, two solutions that make it easier for data owners to monetize their assets across the marketing ecosystem.

-While I am very pleased with all the recent progress, perhaps the biggest highlights from the quarter were the acquisitions of Arbor and Circulate which materially increased the scale of our network and advanced our leadership and identity resolution.
+While I am very pleased with all the recent progress, perhaps the biggest highlights from the quarter were the acquisitions of Arbor and Circulate, which materially increased the scale of our network and advanced our leadership and identity resolution.
 The integration has been remarkably smooth.
-Both deals closed within a few weeks of announcement and we've successfully on boarded approximately 40 new employees to the LiveRamp team.
+Both deals closed within a few weeks of announcement, and we've successfully on boarded approximately 40 new employees to the LiveRamp team.

 David Yaffe and his Arbor team have moved into our New York City office and are leading the efforts to grow our network of publisher partners and clients.
 The former Circulate team will remain in Philadelphia and is focusing its efforts on international publisher development.
 Ari Jacoby and Todd Lieberman have already spent time in Europe with Warren strategizing on how to extend existing publisher relationships globally.

 From a technology standpoint, match data has been merged into our industry leading, omnichannel identity graph and we will begin integrating the respective platforms this quarter with no expected disruption to existing accounts.
-While still early the reaction from clients and partners has been very positive and all leading indicators suggest these deals are on track to deliver the financial and operational results we expected.
+While still early, the reaction from clients and partners has been very positive and all leading indicators suggest these deals are on track to deliver the financial and operational results we expected.

 Clients are already benefiting from higher match rates and increased reach.
-On average clients are experiencing a 10% improvement in deterministic web match rates and a 20% improvement in deterministic mobile match rates as a result of the combination.
+On average, clients are experiencing a 10% improvement in deterministic web match rates and a 20% improvement in deterministic mobile match rates as a result of the combination.
 We would expect match rates to continue to trend up as our publisher efforts and SmartReach initiatives progress.
-At the same time publishers are benefiting from expanded distribution and the ability to more easily tap into people based marketing budgets.
+At the same time, publishers are benefiting from expanded distribution and the ability to more easily tap into people based marketing budgets.

 The addition of Arbor and Circulate more than doubled our publisher network.
 And we have added dozens of new publisher partners in the last few months.
-In addition we are expanding existing agreements to include an international component which will improve the global scale of our identity graph.
+In addition, we are expanding existing agreements to include an international component which will improve the global scale of our identity graph.

-In summary I am very impressed with the integration progress made so far recognizing there is more work still to be done.
+In summary, I am very impressed with the integration progress made so far recognizing there is more work still to be done.
 The teams are working together well and identifying some pretty interesting opportunities across the combined organization and the businesses continue to grow.
 Looking forward, perhaps our biggest challenge within LiveRamp is to educate the market under which use cases to prioritize and what kind of results can be expected.
 While new client acquisition remains a top priority, we also need to help existing clients activate their data effectively and expand their use cases.

 Switching gears now to Audience Solutions.
 Our Audience Solutions or DAS business continues to make meaningful progress against its key initiatives and posted another strong quarter of top and bottom line growth.
 Global revenue was up 8% and revenue in the U.S. was up 12%.
 Even more impressive, gross margins improved to 64% and segment margins grew to over 40%.
 This represents the fifth consecutive quarter of growth and margin expansion for this business.